Skating and snacking in Montréal: our top picks

 Esplanade Tranquille skating rink – Quartier des spectacles

-Inaugurated last year, this free refrigerated skating rink will quickly become your favourite place this winter.
-Open until April 7, 2024, this downtown Montréal marvel measures some 1,500 m2 of ice surface to comfortably welcome up to 400 skaters.
+This free refrigerated skating rink will quickly become your favourite place this winter.
+Located in downtown Montréal, this outdoormarvel measures some 1,500 m2 of ice surface to comfortably welcome up to 400 skaters.
 What’s more, the ice is cleaned every 1.5 hours, making it one of the best outdoor ice surfaces in town!
 Need equipment?
-The counter operated by Patin Patin (for a fee)at the Repaire in the pavilion offers rental services for skates, helmets, support frames and padlocks, and skate sharpening.
+The counter operated by Patin Patin at the Repaire in the pavilion offers rental services for skates, helmets, support frames and padlocks, and skate sharpening.

-Don't miss the interactive Luminothérapie experience Au bord du lac Tranquille that reveals the strikingly rich biodiversity of Northern marine flora and fauna.
-If you like to twirl to the beat of the music, head off every Friday evening to the Patins Platines evenings, where you show off your moves to a world beat spun by Montreal DJs.
-On Saturday night, it's time for Disco Fever, with a playlist of 70s music that's sure to get you going.
-On Sunday mornings, families can enjoy the Ice Garden, a fun place for children aged 2 to 10 to learn to skate.
+Don't miss the interactive on-ice experience Au bord du lac Tranquille that reveals the strikingly rich biodiversity of Northern marine flora and fauna.
+If you like to twirl to the beat of the music, head off every Saturday evening to show off your moves during Disco Fever, with a playlist of 70s music that's sure to get you going.
+What’s more, the Midis Classique musical breaks, every Wednesday, are a great way to liven up your lunchtime.
 As for good places to eat, the Quartier des spectacles has put together a top ten list of nearby cafés where you can take a gourmet break.
-Here are our favourites, just a few minutes from the rink:
+Here are our favourites, just a few minutes from the rink.

 Old Port of Montréal ice skating rink – Old Montréal

 Under the winter sun or stars, two magnificent ice skating rinks – one refrigerated, one natural – await you at the foot of the Grande Roue de Montréal.
-After paying to get in, you can merrily glide and spin in an enchanting ambiance of twinkling lights and music as you soak in panoramic views of historic Old Montréal buildings and the St. Lawrence River until March 10, 2024.
-DJ on Ice nights get the crowd moving every Thursday from January 11 until March 7, 2024, while music-themed evenings every Wednesday and Friday from December 20, 2023 until March 8, 2024 set the soundtrack to a perfect outing.
-If your legs get tired and you’re ready to unlace, enjoy a gourmet treat that includes delicious pastries and superb coffees at one of these locations:
+After paying to get in, you can merrily glide and spin in an enchanting ambiance of twinkling lights and music as you soak in panoramic views of historic Old Montréal buildings and the St. Lawrence River.
+In collaboration with Igloofest, DJ on Ice nights get the crowd moving every Friday from January 10, 2024 until February 14, 2025.
+If your legs get tired and you’re ready to unlace, enjoy a gourmet treat that includes delicious pastries and superb coffees at one of these locations.

 Parc La Fontaine ice skating rink – Plateau Mont-Royal